onflow/ccf/ccf_specs.md

 CCF messages can be fully self-describing or partially self-describing.
 Both are more compact than JSON-based messages.
 CCF-based protocols can send Cadence metadata just once for all messages of that type.
 Malformed data can be detected without Cadence metadata and without creating Cadence objects.

 CCF defines "Deterministic CCF Encoding Requirements" and makes it optional.
 It allows CCF codecs implemented in different programming languages to produce the same deterministic encodings.
-CCF-based formats and protocols can balance tradeoffs by specifying how they use CCF options.
+CCF-based formats and protocols can balance trade-offs by specifying how they use CCF options.

 CCF obsoletes [JSON-Cadence Data Interchange Format](https://developers.flow.com/cadence/json-cadence-spec) (JSON-CDC) for use cases that do not require JSON.